 - Injector and connecting tubing clogged up.
 As this system works only at high exhaust temperatures, urea solution can crystallize if you have frequent short journeys.

 - The NOx sensor can break or give false readings

 If there is a problem with the AdBlue system, your Mercedes will be limited to the number of starts or miles driven before it is not possible to restart it.

 Dealing with any issues regarding the AdBlue system without delay is very important.

 Depending on the model, you will get some of the following messages:

 - AdBlue Check Additive See Operator’s Manual

 - Engine Start Not Permitted (AdBlue Empty)

-- Check AdBlue No engine Start Possible in XXX miles/km.
+- Check AdBlue.
+No engine Start is Possible in XXX miles/km.

-While there are ways to reset Mercedes limited start condition (eBay link), it is important to find the root of the problem and fix an AdBlue system that is not working.
+While there are ways to reset Mercedes limited start condition (eBay link), finding the root of the problem and fixing an AdBlue system that is not working is important.
 The two most common AdBlue problems are: